top of page

 • Probiotics from coconut yogurt help maintain a healthy gut microbiome, which is critical for mental health.

-• In general, this smoothie is a delicious, nutrient-packed way to start your day while supporting your mental health and emotional well-being.
+This smoothie is a delicious, nutrient-packed way to start your day while supporting your mental health and emotional well-being.
+However, eating well is only one factor in a very large equation.

 Where to Find Online Therapy for OCD & Anxiety or In Person Therapy for OCD & Anxiety